XxolloxX/alx-low_level_programming/README.md

-# alx-low_level_programming
-readme for new project
+just a README for alx